epgeroy/angular-interview-questions/README.md

 ### Comfortability to Build Medium Size App Questions
 1. How do components communicate with each other?
 2. How do you decide to create a new NgModule?

+    The app lacks clear boundaries between  functionalitys.
+That lack of clarity makes it harder to assign development responsibilities to different teams.

 3. How will you inject custom header in your http call?
 4. How do you identify a structural directive in html?
 5. How would you select a custom component to style it?